sorbet/sorbet/website/docs/error-reference.md

 For how to fix, see [Type Annotations](type-annotations.md).

-If your intent was not to declare the type of the instance variable but to check the type of the value being assigned to it, you can assign to an intermediate variable to avoid this error:
+To instead use `T.cast` as a runtime-only type check (that is, neither as a statically-checked assertion nor as an instance variable declaration), assign the cast result to an intermediate variable:

 ```ruby
 class A